dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/auxiliary-iPDF417Details.md

 ### errorCorrectionLevel

-Specifies the error correction level of PDF417 code.
+The error correction level of the PDF417 code.

 <div class="sample-code-prefix"></div>
 >- Objective-C